NCBI-Codeathons/Taxonomy_Domain_Integration/README.md

 # Taxonomy_Domain_Integration
-Making a Domain Map Across Approximate Metagenomic Taxonomy.
+Are we making a Domain Map Across Approximate Metagenomic Taxonomy?